-5.93 The wider ecological network is defined as 'Potential Sites of Importance' (PSI).
-There is no update available on this indicator for this year, reporting on this will recommence in 2022-23.
+5.102 The wider ecological network is defined as 'Potential Sites of Importance' (PSI).
+There is no update available on this indicator for this year.

 TP9 Open Space, Playing Fields and Allotments

 TP9/1: Percentage of Population within the Distance Thresholds set in the Policy